jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

-## Project: 3D Perception
+## Project: Follow Me

 **The goals / steps to complete this project were the following:**

-1. Get familiar with the concept of Point Cloud Library (PCL).
+1. Get familiar with the concept of Neural Networks and its advantages.
-2. Implement data filtering techniques for image recognition from a RGB camera.
-3. Understand Random Sample Consensus (RANSAC) plane fitting for identifying the points of an identified model.
-4. Perform clustering segmentation in the generated Point Cloud Library.
-5. Extract object's features extracted and train a Support Vector Machine (SVM).
-6. Recognixe objects detected by the RGB camera.
+2. Learn the use of Deep Learning functions defined in TensorFlow library
+3. Understand the idea behind Convolutional Neural and Fully Connected networks.
+4. Grasp scene understanding concept via Semantic Segmentation of pixels.
+6. Manipulate the Follow Me simulator for the implementation of foresaid techniques.

 [//]: # (Image References)
-[image3]: ./image1.png
-[image4]: ./image2.png
-[image5]: ./image3.png
-[image6]: ./image4.png
+[image1]: ./image_batch_size_60_256.png
+[image2]: ./image_batch_size_70_160.png
+[image3]: ./image3_while following the target.png
+[image4]: ./image4_while at patrol without target.png
+[image5]: ./image5_while at patrol with target.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points